Online Bachelor of Science in Criminology and Criminal Justice – Policing

 Have questions about the Criminology and Criminal Justice – Policing (BS)?
 Fill out this form and we’ll get in touch!

-A policing degree is an academic program centered around how police organizations operate, effective strategies for reducing crime and ways the Constitution protects the rights of individuals in interactions with law enforcement.
+This online criminology degree with a concentration in policing is centered around how police organizations operate, effective strategies for reducing crime and ways the Constitution protects the rights of individuals in interactions with law enforcement.
 You’ll also study ways to increase accountability and build trust between police officers and individuals.
-Upon completing this program, you’ll be better prepared to shape the future of policing in the United States.
+Upon completing this policing degree concentration, you’ll be better prepared to shape the future of policing in the United States.

 Is an online criminology degree worth it?

 Yes, an online criminology degree is worth it.
 This is a critical moment for policing and, moving forward, agencies will be even more selective with who they hire.
-In this program, you’ll analyze the latest research about police organizations and gain useful skills in terms of understanding data and the basics of crime analysis.
+In this policing degree concentration, you’ll analyze the latest research about police organizations and gain useful skills in data and crime analysis.
 Whether you have no police experience or are currently a police officer, this program could be a good fit.
 This program could also be a pathway for those looking to obtain a master's degree, enter private sector security work or become a crime analyst.

 Do you need a degree to be a police officer?